godonnell2/graceodonnell/_posts/2017-06-19-striking-soundbites-imagery.markdown

 ### Relax The Participants

-The important thing about interviewing is to relax the participants as much as possible so they’re having a conversation and not presenting or being stilted.
+The important thing about interviewing is to relax the participants as much as possible so they’re having a normal conversation and not acting or being self-conscious.

 ### Set Up